bbenligiray/blog/content/post/2025-01-02-the-case-against-commercial-building-blocks.md

 Their own code must also work as modular building blocks, ready to be used in larger systems.

 Deep learning now challenges this design philosophy.
-By stacking non-linear functions, deep learning creates highly expressive models that, while too complex to design by hand, can learn good-enough solutions from data.
+By stacking non-linear functions, deep learning creates highly expressive models that, while being too complex to design by hand, can learn good-enough solutions from data.
 Once an underdog in machine learning, deep learning shot to dominance after academics found heuristics to make it vastly outperform the competition.

 <div style="text-align: center"> — </div>